Justin1002/tinyApp/README.md

 1. Method Override to modify routes, adding PUT/DELETE functionality

-2. Number of visits("hits") a shortened URL link has received (see
+2. Number of visits("hits") a shortened URL link has received.

-3. Number of unique visitors to a shortened URL link
+3. Number of unique visitors to a shortened URL link.

-4. Customized error handling
+4. Customized error handling.

-5. Timestamp of all visits by unique visitor ID
+5. Timestamp of all visits by unique visitor ID.

-6. URL input can omit http:// or https:// for added user functionality
+6. URL input can omit http:// or https:// for added user functionality.